jjcat/JumpCommand/README.md

 If the function is Monobehaviour class, add JumpCommandRegister and select the GameObject when you call it.

 # Write Type Converter for Custom Parameter Type
-Most native data types (int, float, bool) have default type converters, so you don't need to write converts for them.
+Most native data types (int, float, double, string, bool, enum) have default type converters, so you don't need to write converts for them.
 JumpCommand can convert string arguments to proper parameters.
 If you want to use custom parameter type, you need to write Type Converter for your type.
 There is a reference [How to: Implement a Type Converter](http://msdn.microsoft.com/en-us/library/ayybcxe5.aspx "How to: Implement a Type Converter") at MSDN show you how to write a converter to convert string to Point class.

 # Contact Author
 Feel free to ask me any question.